ahussain119/Build-and-deploy-on-kubeadm/README.md

 4. Copy and paste the pipeline script.
 5. Save the configuration.

 Finally, build the pipeline.
-The application will be built and deployed on the Kubernetes slave and can be accessed at www.URL:30080
-You can check status of pods on control plane "kubectl get pods"
+The application will be built and deployed on the Kubernetes slave and can be accessed at www.URL:30080.
+You can check the status of pods on the control plane using "kubectl get pods".